Praqma/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-BareMetal.md

 ```
 **Note:** Where is the IP address from CIDR?

-Here is a hint of the underlying problem:
+Here is a hint of the underlying problem (which, actually is not a problem):
 ```
 [root@worker1 ~]# systemctl status kubelet -l
 ● kubelet.service - Kubernetes Kubelet